kubernetes-sigs/kube-scheduler-simulator/docs/api.md

 ## Export

-Export current scheduler resources in `json`.
+Get all resources and current scheduler configuration.

 ### HTTP Request